-2. Solve your own problems and/or build for people whose hair is on fire.
+2. Solve your own problems and/or build for people who are desperate for your solution.

 3. Find a co-founder – if you're not technical, somebody technical.
 Don't outsource.

-4. Bias action, and launch your core value proposition ASAP.
+4. Bias action; develop and test your core value proposition hypothesis ASAP.

 5. Don't try to be perfect.
 Do things that don't scale.